 Cobal do Humaitá The city's largest farmers market sells plenty of veggies and fruit; it also has cafes and restaurants, and a huge open-air pavilion for alfresco dining.

 Cobal do Leblon Fruit stalls, as well as indoor-outdoor restaurants and bars.

 Copacabana Markets are held Wednesday on Praça Edmundo Bittencourt, Thursday on Ministro Viveiros de Castro and Ronald de Carvalho, Saturday on General Azevedo Pimentel and Sunday on Praça Serzedelo Correia.

 Gávea Friday market on Praça Santos Dumont.

 Glória Sunday market on Av Augusto Severo.

-Ipanema Markets are held Mondays on Rua Henrique Dumont, Tuesdays on Praça General Osório and Fridays on Praça NS da Paz.
+Ipanema Markets are held Monday on Henrique Dumont, Tuesday on Praça General Osório and Friday on Praça NS da Paz.

-Santa Teresa Fridays on Rua Felicio dos Santos
+Santa Teresa Friday market on Felicio dos Santos.

 As distinctively carioca as Pão de Açúcar (Sugarloaf Mountain) or Cristo Redentor (Christ the Redeemer), the feijoada completa is a dish that constitutes an entire meal, and often begins with a caipirinha aperitif.